magnusfagerlund/lip/readme.md

 ### A Package Store
 A Package Store could either be file based or web based.
 A store has a fixed URL (example "http://limebootstrap.lundalogik.se/api/apps").
 The URL has subdirectories for each app (example "./checklist").
 If the source is a file-based a `/app.json` should automatically be append.

+#### Specifying own package stores
+Open the `packages.json`-file in the actionpad-folder and add your own stores in the "stores"-node.
+Give the store a name and provide the address.
+Example: "AppStore":"http://limebootstrap.lundalogik.com/api/apps/"
+When installing or upgrading a package, the stores will be searched from the top to the bottom, meaning your first store will be searched for the package first, then the second store and so on.

 ### app.json

 An example of how the app.json-file could look like: